-Our dentists, Dr. LaRock and associate Dr. Ross, will do everything they can to save teeth and keep them thriving.
+Our dentist, Dr. LaRock, will do everything he can to save teeth and keep them thriving.
 But if it’s a better choice to extract them and focus on dental implants or other forms of restorative dentistry, we will make that honest recommendation.
 We handle simple extractions here at LaRock Dental and can make referrals to local oral surgeons for more complex situations that require full extraction.

 When Are Extractions Usually Recommended?

 Our team recommends an extraction only when a tooth is beyond saving with reasonable measures.
 We work to help our patients keep every tooth they can.
 Yet when the damage is extensive enough, even a root canal and a crown can’t salvage the structure.
 Putting on a crown on a tooth that is too damaged will only cause you pain and potentially damage otherwise healthy teeth surrounding it.